krishabh080/Launching_ec2_instance_with_fingers_using_AI_and_ML/README.md

 9. If a hand is detected, the `fingersUp()` function from the `HandDetector` class is called to determine the finger gestures made by the hand.

-10. If the finger gesture corresponds to [0, 1, 1, 0, 0], the code executes the `myOslaunch()` function to launch a new EC2 instance.
+10. If the finger gesture corresponds to [0, 1, 1, 0, 0], means "index and middle figers are up" then code executes the `myOslaunch()` function to launch a new EC2 instance.

-11. If the finger gesture corresponds to [0, 1, 0, 0, 0], the code executes the `osTerminate()` function to terminate the most recently launched EC2 instance.
+11. If the finger gesture corresponds to [0, 1, 0, 0, 0], means "only index finger is up" then code executes the `osTerminate()` function to terminate the most recently launched EC2 instance.

 12. If the finger gesture does not match any predefined gestures, a message is printed to "show correct fingers".